filecoin-project/devgrants/rfps/new-wave-3-rfps.md

   - [Expert use of large data archives](#expert-use-of-large-data-archives)

 We also accept **Open Grant Proposals** where you can suggest your own Filecoin project idea.

-See the [Open Proposal template](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md) for more info.
+See our [Proposal Guidelines](#proposal-guidelines) below about how to apply.

+*Have a question about any of these RFPs?
+Email devgrants@filecoin.org*

 &nbsp;